-The Power Apps portal provides an easy way to create and edit entity fields with the Common Data Service.
+The Power Apps portal provides an easy way to create and edit table columns with the Dataverse.

 The portal enables configuring the most common options, but certain options can only be set using solution explorer.

-- Create and edit fields for Common Data Service using Power Apps solution explorer
+- Create and edit columns for Dataverse using Power Apps solution explorer

-- From the Power Apps portal, select Data > Entities and select the entity that has the fields you want to view.
+- From the Power Apps portal, select Data > Tables and select the table that has the columns you want to view.

-- With the Fields tab selected, you can select the following views:
+- With the Columns tab selected, you can select the following views:

-While viewing fields, in the command bar, select Add field which will show the Field properties panel.
+While viewing columns, in the command bar, select Add column which will show the Column properties panel.

 |Calculated or Rollup||Use to automate manual calculations.
 Use values, dates, or text.|